Condensed-phase molecular representation to link structure and thermodynamics in molecular dynamics: Introduction

+The same principles ought to hold when moving from electronic to thermodynamic properties: molecular representations form the basic ingredients to describe structural features, and any physical prior will help learning performance.
 While electronic properties typically focus on single molecules in the gas, our consideration of thermodynamic properties brings two specificities: \begin{enumerate} \item Thermodynamics underlines the role of conformational entropy.
-Beyond a static structure, the diversity of conformations heavily impact the energetics; \item The condensed phase involves a molecule embedded in a dense environment, highlighting the balance of covalent and non-covalent interactions. \end{enumerate} Traditional approaches often rely on the radial distribution function (RDF) to analyze the pairwise structure of a liquid.
-RDFs remain one of the hallmarks of analyzing molecular dynamics (MD) and Monte Carlo simulations alike, parametrizing coarse-grained (CG) force fields, and more recently, the aforementioned materials design\cite{terban2021structural, peter2009multiscale, zhu2021bridging}.
-RDFs and machine learning-type molecular representations share their emphasis on body-order interactions---the latter having generalized the RDF's pairwise focus to include higher-order many-body interactions.
-Thus, it is to be expected that molecular representations developed for electronic properties ought to be a solid starting point for thermodynamics.
+Beyond a static structure, the diversity of conformations heavily impacts the energetics, calling for phase-space (Boltzmann) averaging; \item The condensed phase involves a molecule embedded in a dense environment, highlighting the balance of covalent and non-covalent interactions. \end{enumerate} The question addressed by this study is how to efficiently learn structure--property relationships from (bio)molecular simulations of thermodynamic properties.

-In this work, we adapt molecular representations to thermodynamic properties of molecular liquids via the two criteria we identified above, the conformational ensemble and the complex balance of covalent and non-covalent interactions.
-We focus on the spectrum of London Axilrod-Teller-Muto (SLATM) molecular representation, used predominantly in machine learning for QM calculations\cite{huang2018fundamentals, huang2020quantum}.
-The SLATM representation accounts for interatomic interactions expanded along the 1-, 2-, and 3-body contributions.
-Our first requirement pertains to the encoding of an ensemble average.
-Previous studies have proposed summing over representations of individual conformations to reproduce the appropriate Boltzmann weight, but neglected the role of the environment\cite{rauer2020hydration, weinreich2021machine}.
-SLATM, however, does not distinguish between covalent and non-covalent interactions, it thus naturally fulfills our second requirement for a condensed-phase description.

-We demonstrate the utility of the SLATM representation for linking molecular structure to a thermodynamic property in a complex condensed-phase liquid.
-We base our investigation on coarse-grained molecular dynamics simulations of a challenging biomolecular system: Lipid selectivity of small molecules in mitochondrial membranes.
-The problem involves the subtle identification of preferential interactions between two similar lipids: cardiolipin (CL) and phosphatidylglycerol (PG)\cite{dudek2017role, paradies2014functional, elias2019curvature, houtkooper2008cardiolipin, pennington2019role, paradies2019role, gonzalvez2013barth, yi2022effects}.
-In a previous study, we devised a rigorous discovery pipeline combining CG simulations, free-energy calculations, and active learning, which, taken together, led to the identification of design rules\cite{mohr2022data}.
-We further showed that such CG simulations can be used to propose small-molecule probes for experimental validation, with exciting results both \emph{in vitro} and \emph{in vivo}\cite{kleinwachter2022clib}.